ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-acq-common.md

-# # 148X Getting Started Example - Common Acquisition Tutorials
+# Overview

 This document covers a range of common scenarios using the PXIe-148X Acquisition Getting Started Example to help you understand LLP acquisition, I2C and GPIO timestamping, and common configuration options.

-## Prerequisites
+# Prerequisites

 This tutorial is written for users who understand how to perform a basic acquisition with a PXIe-148X GMSL or FPD-Link interface module.
 It is recommended to complete the [PXIe-148X Getting Started Example - Basic Acquisition Tutorial](https://dev.azure.com/ni/DevCentral/_wiki/wikis/AppCentral.wiki/29560/148X-Getting-Started-Example-Basic-Acquisition-Tutorial) before attempting this tutorial.

 **Note:** The tutorials in this document assume the use of a Leopard Imaging IMX490 camera connected to SI0 of your interface module (see PXIe-148X Getting Started Example - Basic Acquisition Tutorial for specific setup if needed).

-## Acquiring and Filtering LLP Packets
+# Acquiring and Filtering LLP Packets

 This tutorial shows you how to acquire packets from a camera on a serial channel and demonstrates different options for filtering those packets.